 Photo by: Kangaroo Creek Farm

 The Central Okanagan is an agricultural paradise and we’re always keen to share the experience.
 Your wee ones can get face-to-face with a variety of animals such as miniature horses and donkeys, goats, potbelly pigs, sheep, an alpaca, bunnies, speciality chickens and ducks.
-You can also take the kids 'Down Under' at Lake Country’s Kangaroo Creek farm – yes, you can pet the ’roos and even hand feed a baby Joey – or hang with the birds at the Parrot Island Sanctuary in Peachland, a home for rescued exotic birds.
+You can also take the kids 'Down Under' at the Kangaroo Creek farm – yes, you can pet the ’roos and even hand feed a baby Joey – or hang with the birds at the Parrot Island Sanctuary in Peachland, a home for rescued exotic birds.

 7. Bees, please